-Fabric softeners help to soften and freshen fabrics, while fabric conditioners do more to protect fibers, helping prevent fading, stretching and pilling.
+Fabric softeners help to soften and freshen fabrics, while fabric conditioners do more to protect fibres, helping prevent fading, stretching and pilling.

 It’s important to use the right amount of fabric softener for the best results.
 Using too much liquid softener or an excessive amount of dryer sheets can result in product build-up on your clothes or appliances.
 As there can be some variance in dosing based on brand and variety, you can find out how much softener is right for your load by looking at the individual packaging.